apache/flink-connector-aws/flink-catalog-aws-glue/README.md

 )
 ```

-When stored in Glue, it looks like:
+When stored in Glue, the schema looks like:

 ```json
 {